tavaresaxel/HW-Challenge9-NodeJS-Professional-README-Generator/README.md

 ## Tests

-best way to test the project and make sure the readme is being created and populating the information is the firt launch just type a random letter and submmit just to see if the information is being populated correctly .
+Best way to test the project and make sure the README is being created and populating the correct information is by doing a trial run.
+On the  first launch just type a random letter to answer the questions all the way down until you see success.
+After that make sure the README is being generated in the output file and open the read me in preview to see if the information is being populated correctly.

 ## Questions
 <ul>